Remember 2015? It was certainly an eventful year.

 The results?
 More shares of XIC and VYMI would be purchased when prices are low, and vice versa.

 The best part: You never ever need to speculate or stress over whether the market is bullish or bearish.
 You could just relax and watch your money grow over time.
 That, to me, is priceless.

-As a high income earner in a high tax bracket, tax minimization strategy is more important to you.
+As a high-income earner in a high tax bracket, having a tax minimization strategy is more important to you.

 Let me clarify that this is not a suitable strategy for all high earners, because it largely depends on:

 - The interest rate on your loan